Best powerline extenders in 2026 — boost your internet with our top picks

 How to choose the best powerline extender for you

 Powerline extenders offer a discreet way to replace long lines of Ethernet cable with the electric wiring that’s already in your walls.
-This makes them a great option for anyone that wants to stretch their network connectivity to new rooms and rid their home of Wi-Fi dead spots.
+This makes them a great option for anyone who wants to stretch their network connectivity to new rooms and rid their home of Wi-Fi dead spots.
 But is a powerline extender right for you?

 There are two other options worth considering when you want to get better connectivity in the furthest reaches of your home.
 The first is a signal booster, like those in our guide on the best Wi-Fi extenders, which can capture and rebroadcast a wireless signal to help boost the reach of your Wi-Fi router.
 That’s a perfectly good option when you have continuous Wi-Fi between the router and the extender.
 If a far room shares electric wiring with your router but the Wi-Fi signal from your router doesn’t reach far enough for a wireless extender, then a powerline extender is the better choice.